Kaisen-Tech/Quick-Root/README.md

 WARNING!
 Please check if your device requires a code to unlock the bootloader, otherwise errors can occur.

+Use qrkey to gain the key and please double check it.
+DO NOT USE qrunlock's UNLOCK FEATURE TO UNLOCK IF A KEY IS REQUIRED!!

 Install guide:
 # Via curl
 Open up your terminal and run this command: